cginfinity/ignite-docs-v2/docs/developer-guide/basics/http-requests/set-request-url-template.md

 ---
 id: set-url-using-template
-title: Set the URL of a request using a template
+title: Set the URL of a Request Using a Template
-sidebar_label: Set URL using Template
+sidebar_label: Set URL Using Template
 ---

 ## Problem